CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel.md

 ## Task 4: Query Logs With KQL

->**Important:** The next steps are done on a different machine than the one you were previously working on.
-Look for the Virtual Machine name references.

-In this task, you will create a detection for the first attack of the previous exercise.
+In this task, you will create a detection for the first attack of the previous task.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.